whitelynx/djangode/TEMPLATES.md

 Djangode Templates
 ==================

-The templatesystem is a complete port of the real Django template system implemented for node.js.
+The template system is a complete port of the real Django template system implemented for node.js.
 It uses the same syntax and it supports (almost) all the default Django (version 1.1)  template tags and filters, so if you are used to writing Django templates, you can jump right in!